The Hope2Sleep Charity Team

 Martyn Coupland – Volunteer IT Specialist

-Martyn began working with us as a volunteer in November 2018 last year as our IT specialist.
-By day he is the DevOps Technical Lead for Virgin Atlantic, responsible for technical leadership of internal software development, cloud governance and DevOps.
+Martyn began working with us as a volunteer in November 2018 as our IT specialist.
+By day he is responsible for technical leadership of internal software development, cloud governance and DevOps.
 He is helping with internal IT needs, security, policy and an improved website and backend sales system.

-Martyn was diagnosed with severe obstructive sleep apnoea in November 2017 and offered his services to us in thanks to the help the charity gave during his diagnosis process.
+Martyn was diagnosed with severe obstructive sleep apnoea in November 2017 and offered his services to us in thanks to help the charity gave during his diagnosis process.